saurabhbatra96/saurabhbatra96.github.io/_posts/2016-05-12-opening-up-to-open-source-part-1.md

 <img src="/public/opentoopen/opentoopen1.png" style="width: 100%; display: block;">

-The beauty of starting with patches such as these is that **a)** you get used to the preferred coding style of your organization, and **b)** you get to explore various classes/modules and their functionalities.
+The beauty of starting with patches such as these is that:

+**a)** you get used to the preferred coding style of your organization, and

+**b)** you get to explore various classes/modules and their functionalities.

 The added incentive being, you're improving your organization's documentation and protecting it from grammatical errors. :wink:

+Head over to [part 2](/2016/05/14/opening-up-to-open-source-part-2/) for **writing your first _real_ patch**.